 From The Grindhouse Cinema Database

-When I interviewed director Paul Bogart for my book Blaxploitation Films: The Essential Reference Guide, he was dubious about the merits of his 1975 crime Drama “Mr. Ricco.”
+When I interviewed director Paul Bogart for my book Blaxploitation Cinema: The Essential Reference Guide, he was dubious about the merits of his 1975 crime Drama “Mr. Ricco.”

 “Well,” he remembered, “That [film] is a very minor piece of work.
 I enjoyed doing it because I really liked working with Dean Martin, but I remember that I was sorry that I didn’t have time to further develop the script.
 I just had to go ahead and do it as it was.”